Electric Car Charging Guide (Australia)

 installation of Level 3 Chargers

-Level-3 chargers are a commercial product and require a specialised technician to install as the level of sophistication and technical complexity is high, particularly when it comes to getting power to the unit from the grid.
-There are companies that specialise in selling, installing and servicing Level-3 chargers.
+Level-3 chargers are a commercial product and require a specialised technician to install them as the level of sophistication and technical complexity is high, particularly when it comes to getting power to the unit from the grid.
+Some companies specialise in selling, installing and servicing Level-3 chargers.

 How much does a level 3 charger cost

 As Level-3 chargers are a commercial product, they are not intended to be sold to consumers for home use.
-The average price for an independent Level-3 charger is around $25,000 + installation.back to menu ↑
+The average price for an independent Level-3 charger is around $25,000 + installation.

 Charge Connector Plug Types